-If you’re getting 0x80131500 error whenever you try to access Microsoft Store, the problem might be a bug with your Universal apps or the bug with the Microsoft Store itself.
-If that’s the case, you might be able to fix the problem simply by running Microsoft Store troubleshooter.
+If that’s the case, you might be able to fix the problem simply by running the Microsoft Store troubleshooter.

-Solution 8 – Sign out of Xbox app on your PC
+8. Sign out of the Xbox app on your PC

 Once you do that, the issue should be resolved and error 0x80131500 should be fixed.

-- When Command Prompt opens, enter sfc /scannow and press Enter to run the command.
+- Enter sfc /scannow and press Enter to run the command.

-- SFC scan will now start.
-Keep in mind that the scanning process can take up to 15 minutes, so don’t interfere with it while it repairs your files.
+- The scanning process can take up to 15 minutes, so don’t interfere with it while it repairs your files.

 - Open Command Prompt or PowerShell as administrator.

-- DISM scan will now start.
-It’s worth mentioning that this can take up to 20 minutes, sometimes even more, so don’t interrupt it.
+- This can take up to 20 minutes, sometimes even more, so don’t interrupt it.

 - Press Windows Key + R and enter msconfig.
 Press Enter or click OK.

-- System Configuration window will now open.
-Go to Services tab and check Hide all Microsoft services.
+- Go to Services tab and check Hide all Microsoft services.
 Now click the Disable all button.

-- When Task Manager opens, right click the first item on the list and choose Disable.
+- Right-click the first item on the list and choose Disable.
 Repeat this step for all startup items on the list.